 - No live chat support option (only a forum, email and Twitter options).

-Obviously, the pros outweigh the cons for 1Password, which is why I have no problem recommending the service to my friends and family.
+Obviously, the pros outweigh the cons for 1Password.
+That’s why I have no problem recommending the service to my friends and family.

 Now, let’s go into a bit more detail about these pros and cons for 1Password: